krishaamer/green-filter-research/research/literature/investing.md

 Investing is a fundamentally hopeful act.
 It means I think there’s a future.
 Specifically, ‘green investing’ is investing in the future of our planet - but can we trust the sustainability practices the ‘green’ investment vehicles aggregate, promising to have a positive impact?
 For example, the European Union for many years counted biomass as ‘green’ energy, even while forestry companies were cutting down trees to produce the biomass - the regulation was not specific enough to curb this practice.
 So, in effect, a ‘green investor’ might be supporting deforestation.
 How can an easy-to-use investment app address such complexities without alienating the users?

-–

-Gather requirements and build a prototype for the next-generation investment app for young adults.
-Improving the user experience for young adults getting started with (green) investing.
-What would a “Tinder for (Green) Investments” look like?
-How can we make the logistics of investing so easy to use and take into account my values?

-My thesis core message is : everyone should change from consumer to sustainability investor (define these terms in the thesis). how to do this? can help you become from consumer to investor i believe there’s space for a product like that. your green investing friend find the companies tackling certain problems and invest in them using crypto business can be a force for good

-Write your investment thesis first
+-   Write your investment thesis first

 Green Bonds ESG data needs to be visualized Passive Investing Why focus on PI instead of daily investing like Robinhood?

-—

-Gov launching ESG funds.
+— Gov launching ESG funds.
 Why is this important to research now?
 People in their twenties should invest in their future.
 Millennials and younger generations like services with a green, eco-conscious focus.

 — Which investment vehicles are the most suitable for green investments?
 When a person wants to make a sustainable investment, where to put your money if you want to make the world greener?
 If young people are worried about climate, why are they not investing in green assets?
 To what extent can interaction design increase market participants’ engagement with sustainability?
 What are some suitable user interfaces for millennial green investors?
 Is design relevant to investing decisions?
 Direct investment AI assistant vs marketplace of existing investment products?
 But how to measure?